Mental health survey questions, examples, and types

 See more teacher survey examples here.

 Romantic relationships can be a great part of life.
 While being single can be stressful, being in an unhealthy relationship can be worse.
-Such situations greatly influence our mood, behavior, productivity, and mental stability.
+Such situations greatly influence mood, behavior, productivity, and mental stability.

-Humans are social beings and, in every aspect of our lives, depend upon one another.
+Humans are social beings and, in every aspect of our lives, we depend upon one another.
 When a person doesn’t have great relationships with others—whether family, friends, partners, or co-workers—it takes a toll on their mental health.

-The questions in a mental health awareness questionnaire may cover the following areas:
+Questions in a mental health awareness questionnaire may cover the following areas:

-Symptoms and Warning Signs: Assessments of knowledge about the signs and symptoms associated with common mental health conditions, such as anxiety and depression, but also bipolar disorder, schizophrenia, and eating disorders.
+• Symptoms and warning signs:Assessments of knowledge about manifestations associated with common mental health conditions, such as anxiety and depression, but also rarer ones like bipolar disorder, schizophrenia, and eating disorders.

-Help-Seeking Behaviors: Questions regarding awareness of available resources and support for mental health, such as knowledge of helplines, counseling services, therapy options, or community mental health programs.
+• Help-seeking behaviors: questions regarding awareness of available resources and support for mental health, such as knowledge of helplines, counseling services, therapy options, or community mental health programs.

 Mental health screening questionnaire

-A mental health screening questionnaire is a tool designed to help identify potential mental health issues in individuals.
-Typically a self-report questionnaire asks questions about various aspects of mental well-being, symptoms, behaviors, and emotions.
-Mental health assessment questionnaires can be used in different settings, including healthcare facilities, schools, workplaces, and community organizations.
+Typically, a self-report questionnaire asks about various aspects of mental well-being, including symptoms, behaviors, and emotions.
+Mental health assessment questionnaires can be used in different settings like healthcare facilities, schools, workplaces, and community organizations.

 Questions in a mental health screening questionnaire may cover a range of topics, including: